 ICRA 2024

-Nominated for Best Paper on Human-Robot Interaction
+Best Paper on Human-Robot Interaction

 Prior robot painting and drawing work, such as FRIDA, has focused on decreasing the sim-to-real gap and expanding input modalities for users, but the interaction with these systems generally exists only in the input stages.
 To support interactive, human-robot collaborative painting, we introduce the Collaborative FRIDA (CoFRIDA) robot painting framework, which can co-paint by modifying and engaging with content already painted by a human collaborator.
 To improve text-image alignment--FRIDA's major weakness--our system uses pre-trained text-to-image models; however, pre-trained models in the context of real-world co-painting do not perform well because they (1) do not understand the constraints and abilities of the robot and (2) cannot perform co-painting without making unrealistic edits to the canvas and overwriting content.
 We propose a self-supervised fine-tuning procedure that can tackle both issues, allowing the use of pre-trained state-of-the-art text-image alignment models with robots to enable co-painting in the physical world.
 Our open-source approach, CoFRIDA, creates paintings and drawings that match the input text prompt more clearly than FRIDA, both from a blank canvas and one with human created work.
 More generally, our fine-tuning procedure successfully encodes the robot's constraints and abilities into a pre-trained text-to-image model, showcasing promising results as an effective method for reducing sim-to-real gaps.